Perfume: Fragrance notes

 The scents in the top and middle notes are influenced by the base notes; conversely, the scents of the base notes will be altered by the types of fragrance materials used as middle notes.
 Manufacturers who publish perfume notes typically do so with the fragrance components presented as a fragrance pyramid, using imaginative and abstract terms for the components listed.

 Olfactive families

 The grouping of perfumes can never be completely objective or definitive.
-Many fragrances contain aspects of different families.
-Even a perfume designated as "single flower" will have subtle undertones of other aromas.
-There are hardly any true unitary-scent perfumes consisting of a single aromatic material.

-The family classification is a starting point to describe a perfume, but it does not fully characterize it.
+Many classification systems describe olfactive families by grouping fragrances according to their dominant notes and accords.
+Since most perfumes combine multiple materials and effects, a single fragrance may be placed in more than one family, or described using hybrid labels (for example, “floral-woody-musk” or “citrus-aromatic”).
+In contemporary perfumery discourse, families are often discussed at several levels, including broad groupings (such as floral, amber, woody, and fresh), more specific subfamilies (such as chypre or fougère), and descriptive styles that cut across families (such as gourmand or aquatic).
+The family classification is a starting point to describe a perfume, but insufficient to fully characterize it.